dengwirda/jigsaw/README.md

     * Make a new temporary directory BUILD.
     * cd build
     * cmake .. -DCMAKE_BUILD_TYPE=BUILD_MODE
-    * cmake --build . --config BUILD_MODE --target install
+    * cmake --build . --config BUILD_MODE --target install EXTRAS
     * Delete the temporary BUILD directory.

 This process will build a series of executables and shared libraries: `jigsaw` itself - the main command-line meshing utility, `tripod` - `JIGSAW`'s tessellation infrastructure, `marche` - a fast-marching solver designed to optimise mesh-spacing configurations, as well as `libjigsaw` - `JIGSAW`'s shared `API`.

-`BUILD_MODE` can be used to select different compiler configurations and should generally either be `Release` or `Debug`.
+`BUILD_MODE` can be used to select different compiler configurations and should generally either be `Release` or `Debug`. `EXTRAS` can be used to pass additional compile-time arguments, for example `-- -j 4` will build in parallel on supported architectures.

 See `example.jig` for documentation on calling the command-line executables, and the headers in <a href="../master/inc/">`../jigsaw/inc/`</a> for details on the `API`.